 What is compound interest?

-The concept of compound interest, or 'interest on interest', is that accumulated interest is added back onto your principal sum, with future interest calculations being made on both the original principal and the already-accrued interest.
+The concept of compound interest, or 'interest on interest', is that accumulated interest is added back onto your principal sum, with future interest being calculated on both the original principal and the already-accrued interest.

-When you combine the power of interest compounding with regular, consistent investing over a sustained period of time, you end up with a highly effective growth strategy for accelerating the long-term value of your savings or investments.
+When you then start introducing regular, consistent investing over a sustained period of time, the effects of compound interest are amplified, giving you a highly effective growth strategy for accelerating the long-term value of your savings or investments.

 “My wealth has come from a combination of living in America, some lucky genes, and compound interest.”